About The Center

 The pre-assumed positive impactCranial osteopathy focuses on the blood circulation in the brain and throughout the body; flexibility and mobility of joints, conductivity of nerve impulses.

 Craniosacral therapy originated from cranial osteopathy, which was developed about 50 years ago from “osteopathy” practiced in the United States and has since evolved into the most diverse forms of its discipline.
 It is a subtle form of manual labor in which the therapist “watches” the cranial rhythm and detects disturbances in the patient’s cranial system.
 By perceiving the pulsating movements of the skull, the therapist can diagnose, among other things, stasis, restrictions and tensions in the system.
 At the origin of these movements is the primary respiratory mechanism, responsible for the production, fluctuation and resorption of cerebrospinal fluid, mainly in the skull.
 The subtle rhythmic movements are transmitted to the cranial bones and the cerebral meninges.
+The goal is always to dissipate tensions and blockages so that the cranial pulse is well perceived and transmitted to all regions of the body and all tissues.

 As a therapy acting on the bone elements, osteopathy includes the manual treatment of the most diverse organ and body systems.
 Visceral techniques, applied among other things to internal organs, aim to loosen adhesions to ligaments and organic fasciaes in order to improve blood supply and, ultimately, organ function.